pololu/rpicsim/docs/Memories.md

 Memories
 ====

-RPicSim uses the {RPicSim::Memory} class to provide access to the RAM, EEPROM, and program memories of the simulated device.
+RPicSim uses the {RPicSim::Memory} class to provide access to the RAM, EEPROM, and program memory of the simulated device.
 This is useful if you want to interact with variables and data structures in your firmware that are too complex to be handled by RPicSim's {file:Variables.md} feature, like strings, structs, and buffers.

 RAM and EEPROM